curtismu7/manualDeployFacile/docs/mkdocs/docs/sso-myping.md

 #### Roles

-Roles should be inherited according to your Admin Account rights - PoC Environments will want to limit this.
+Roles should be inherited according to your Admin Account rights - Separate PoC Environments will want to limit this to just the Administrative Environment